TIME: Check-in on Thursday, July 26 at Noon and Check-out is on Sunday, July 29 at 3:00 pm

 REGISTRATION FORM CLICK LINK to go to the registration form

-The Registration Form needs to be filled out and sent to firstname.lastname@example.org or mailed to Registration Coordinator, Sharon Mihalyak
+The Registration Form needs to be filled out, scanned and sent to email@example.com or filled out and mailed to Registration Coordinator, Sharon Mihalyak

 Written cancellations are subject to a $30.00 processing fee.
 No refunds will be given after June 20, 2018.